Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Discussion

-The experiment results suggest an effect of model choice on the system's \textit{usability} in most sessions after the first sessions and therefore both \textbf{H1.4} and \textbf{H2.8} are supported partially.
+The experiment results suggest an effect of model choice on the system's \textit{usability} in most sessions after the first sessions and therefore both \textbf{H1.4} (\textit{Users' perceptions of the usability of the robot decrease over multiple sessions, regardless of the CL model}) and \textbf{H2.8} (\textit{Users perceive a robot that retrains on all previous objects to be more useful and easier to use than a robot that does not retrain on all previous objects}) are supported partially.
 While usability scores are similar among the three approaches in the first session and partially in the second and third sessions, they drop significantly in sessions 3, 4, and 5 only when the robot uses the FT approach and is thus forgetting more frequently.
 The robot, however, is perceived to be equally usable over repeated sessions with the CBCL and the JT approaches.
-Therefore, \textbf{H2.7} can only be supported partially.
+Therefore, \textbf{H2.7} (\textit{Users perceive a robot that remembers most previous objects to be more useful and easier to use than a robot that forgets}) can only be supported partially.
 This result is particularly interesting since \textit{usability} is not directly linked to the classification accuracy of the model.
 This result also shows that users find continual learning robots to be useful even when the underlying model might forget previously learned objects.
 This could be because some users might only care about the robot's performance on the new objects, as observed for some users in our study that did not test the FT model on many old objects in the later sessions.
 This might also explain the high variance in accuracy seen for the two models for different participants.
 Therefore, CL researchers might need to not only focus on developing optimal models but also focus on the needs and tendencies of the participants when designing continual learning robots.